 That's the simplified version, but you get the idea.
 Breasts grow during pregnancy because they are transforming from fashionable accessories, into full blown milk factories.

 This is a common misconception.
 Breast milk is produced by mammary glands.
-A woman with a bra size of 32A can have just as many mammary glands as a woman with 38DD's, therefore producing just as much milk.
+A woman with a bra size of 32A can have just as many mammary glands as a woman with 38DD's, therefore she will produce just as much milk as her bigger sister.

 Some large breasted women also suffer from flat or inverted nipples.
 Flat nipples can either be caused by heredity, or reportedly by the weight of the breast.